WillKoehrsen/Data-Analysis/stocker/readme.md

 If succesful, you will recieve a message with date range of data:

-MSFT Stocker Initialized.
-Data covers 1986-03-13 to 2018-01-12.
+`MSFT Stocker Initialized.
+Data covers 1986-03-13 to 2018-01-12.`

+# Methods

 The Stocker object includes 8 main methods for analyzing and predicting stock prices.
-Call any of the following on your stocker object:
+Call any of the following on your stocker object, replacing `Stocker` with your object (for example `microsoft`):

 `Stocker.plot_stock(start_date=None, end_date=None)`